 InstallAware allows splitting the data contained inside a setup package into multiple online and offline parts.
-While web deployment traditionally involves putting the entire setup online, thus mandating an active web connection to install any part of the product, InstallAware sidesteps this artificial limitation and allows developers to precisely choose which parts of their setup are to be downloaded, and which are to be provided with the main setup program.
-This saves time and bandwidth not only for end users installing the applications, but also for companies hosting the downloads.
-Application runtimes which may already be present on end user systems, and typically bloat setup downloads, are ideal candidates to benefit from the web media blocks system.
-With web media blocks, they will only be downloaded if required, and the main setup is wholly self-contained, capable of executing an installation without requiring an active Internet connection.
+Web deployment traditionally involves putting the entire setup online, including the vital files that are always installed.
+This mandates an active web connection to install any part of the product.
+InstallAware sidesteps this artificial limitation and allows developers to precisely choose which parts of their setup are to be downloaded, and which are to be provided with the main setup program.
+Isolating runtimes and rarely used application features from the main setup download saves time and bandwidth for end users installing the applications, and also for companies hosting downloads.
+Application runtimes which may already be present on end user systems, and typically bloat setup downloads, are ideal candidates to benefit from WebAware Installations.
+With WebAware Installations, they will only be downloaded if required, and the main setup is wholly self-contained, capable of executing an installation without requiring an active Internet connection.

-Web Media Blocks (Partial Web Deployment)
+WebAware Installations (Partial Web Deployment)

-A unique feature of InstallAware v5, one that is unavailable in any other setup development tool, is the possibility of partial web deployment.

-Traditionally, setups that are web deployed reside entirely online.
+A unique feature of InstallAware is the possibility of partial web deployment.
+With all other tools, setups that are web deployed reside entirely online.
 The end-user downloads a very small stub that contains only the setup driver.
 The stub then connects to the Internet and downloads the entire remainder of the setup from the Internet.
-This approach definitely saves time in some cases - for instance, the stubs don't download runtime components, such as the .NET runtime, if they are already found on the end-user system.
-However, having to download the entire application from the web as well, in addition to the runtimes, is an inconvenience at best.
+This approach definitely saves time in some cases - for instance, the stubs don't download runtime components, such as the .NET runtime, if they are already installed on the end-user system.
+However, having to download the main application from the web as well, in addition to the runtimes, is an inconvenience at best.
 Even if the end-user system already has the required runtimes, the setup will still require and force an Internet connection.

-The other alternative is to pack every runtime, along with the application itself, into a self extracting installer which contains everything.
+The other alternative is to pack every runtime, along with the application itself, into a self extracting installer that contains everything.
 However, the downside to this approach is that while the setup is completely self-contained, and thus installs without requiring an Internet connection, it is bloated and may already contain runtimes that the end-user already has.
 Especially in the case of larger runtimes, such as the .NET runtime, this bloat can far exceed the size of the main application itself, and frustrate users in that they have to download and wait for what they already have on their system.
-InstallAware has had the perfect answer to this dilemma since its very first version: web media blocks technology.
+InstallAware provides the perfect solution to this dilemma since its very first version: web media blocks technology.